jaegertracing/jaeger-ui/src/utils/DraggableManager/docs/README.md

 This DraggableManager utility does not actually "drag" anything, it does not move or drag DOM elements, it just tells us where the mouse is while the mouse is down.
 Primarily, it listens for `mousedown` and subsequent `mousemove` and then finally `mouseup` events.
 (It listens to `window` for the `mousemove` and `mouseup` events.)

 What we do with that information is up to us.
-This is mentiond beacuse you need to handle the DraggableManager callbacks *to create the illusion of dragging*.
+This is mentioned because you need to handle the DraggableManager callbacks *to create the illusion of dragging*.

 ## In brief